apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sonja Christopher Dies: Season 1 Contestant On ‘Survivor’ Was 87**
+**At Least 3 Women Contracted HIV After Getting "Vampire Facial" At Spa, US Health Body Finds**

-You can read more about it [here](http://deadline.com/2024/04/sonja-christopher-survivor-dead-season-one-contestant-was-87-obituary-1235897137/).
+You can read more about it [here](https://www.ndtv.com/world-news/at-least-3-women-contracted-hiv-after-getting-vampire-facial-at-spa-us-health-body-finds-5533601).

 ## Requirements
 - Python 3.8